Filip Višnjić: Life

 Filip Višnjić was born in the village of Vilića Guvno, near Gornja Trnova, Ugljevik, in 1767.
 At the time of his birth, Bosnia and Herzegovina was part of the Ottoman Empire.
 His parents were Đorđe and Marija Vilić.
-He derived his surname from his mother's nickname, Višnja (meaning cherry).
+He derived his surname from his mother's nickname, Višnja (meaning "sour cherry").
 Višnjić's father died when he was young, and at the age of eight or nine, he lost his ability to see after a bout of smallpox.
 Following his father's death, Višnjić's mother remarried and moved to the village of Međaši in the lowlands of Semberija, taking her young son with her.
 When Višnjić was 20, the Ottomans massacred his family and burned their village.
 Around this time, he began to play the gusle, a one-stringed instrument used to accompany the recitation of epic poetry.

 For many years, Višnjić travelled as a vagrant throughout the Balkans, reaching as far as Shkodër.
 At first, he begged in order to earn a subsistence living, but soon his storytelling abilities attracted the attention of a number of influential figures, including Ivo Knežević, a nobleman from Semberija.
 Around 1798, Višnjić married Nasta Ćuković, who hailed from an affluent family.
 The marriage produced six children, several of whom died in infancy.
 In 1809, Višnjić left eastern Bosnia, crossed the Drina and ventured into Serbia, which beginning in 1804, had been the site of a violent anti-Ottoman rebellion under the leadership of Karađorđe.
 Višnjić and his family first settled in Loznica, then in Badovinci, and finally in Salaš Noćajski, where they were accommodated by the rebel leader Stojan Čupić.
 Thereafter, Višnjić travelled along the Drina, playing the gusle and reciting his epic poetry with the aim of raising the rebels' morale.
 His recitations impressed many of the rebel commanders, including Karađorđe himself.